Urie Bronfenbrenner: Career

+Personal life

+He was married to Liese Price and had six children and grandchildren (photo, p.18, below).

+According to Cornell University's 150th Anniversary magazine on the founding of Human Ecology (Vol. 43, No.1, Spring 2015), Urie Brofenbrenner hiked with his father Alexander, first in their native Odessa, Ukraine, and after the family emigrated in 1923, to Pittsburgh, Pennsylvania and then upstate New York (p.14, Into the woods: How a father's queries sparked a new theory of human development, by Sharon Tregaskis, Class of 1995).

 Death

 He died at his home in Ithaca, New York, on September 25, 2005, at the age of 88, due to complications with diabetes.

 Views on human development and ecological systems theory

 Bronfenbrenner saw the process of human development as being shaped by the interaction between an individual and their environment.
 The specific path of development was a result of the influences of a person's surroundings, such as their parents, friends, school, work, culture, and so on.
 During his time, he saw developmental psychology as only studying individual influences on development in unnatural settings; in his own words, developmental psychology was, "the science of strange behavior of children in strange situations with strange adults for the briefest possible periods of time."

 It is from this vantage point that Bronfenbrenner conceives his theory of human development, the ecological systems theory.
 His theory states that there are many different levels of environmental influences that can affect a child's development, starting from people and institutions immediately surrounding the individual to nationwide cultural forces.
 He later accounted for the influence of time, such as specific events and changes in culture over time, by adding the chronosystem to the theory.
 Furthermore, he eventually renamed his theory the bioecological model in order to recognize the importance of biological processes in development.
 However, he only recognized biology as producing a person's potential, with this potential being realized or not via environmental and social forces.